MySQL Type Conversion: CAST and CONVERT

 1. Type Conversion in MySQL

-Type conversion is the process of converting a value from one data type to another.
-It is crucial when:
+Type conversion is essentially the process of converting one data type to another.
+This sounds simple, but it’s a situation that frequently arises in real-world projects.

 2. CAST(): Explicitly Converting Data Types